 You may have been told that you are stuck with asthma and that symptom control is the only thing you can do.
+However, this is not true.
 Functional medicine provides a road map for how you can heal asthma naturally.

 Asthma accounts for 1.7 million emergency department visits yearly, making it one of the top 20 reasons people go to the emergency room.
-About 15.4 million people in the U.S. had treatments for asthma each year.
+It is estimated that more than 15.4 million people in the U.S. have treatments for asthma each year.
 The total annual cost of asthma in the U.S., including medical care, prescriptions, absenteeism, and mortality, was $81.9 billion.
 Wow!

-Besides the tremendous cost in healthcare and in lost productivity, it is a frightening and debilitating chronic disease.
+Besides the tremendous cost of healthcare and in lost productivity, it is a frightening and debilitating chronic disease.

 What is Asthma?